surfstudio/SurfGen/README.md

 func apitestAuth() {...}
 ```

-And we want to handle base path of URL manually so to cut those prefixes we should define `prefixesToCutDownInServiceNames` in generator config:
+So to avoid it we should define `prefixesToCutDownInServiceNames` in generator config:
 ```
 prefixesToCutDownInServiceNames:
     - /api/v1